jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

 #### **Browser**
 - (web browser)
 - Browsers hide much of the underlying HTTP request/response cycle: [^20]
-  - e.g., if you fill out a web form, it will issue the POST request, get a response with a `Location` header, issue a request to the locationd defined in the `Location` header and then display the (HTML) response from the second request; a browser tool like CURL or Postman may not do all of that [^20]
+  - e.g., if you fill out a web form, it will issue the POST request, get a response with a `Location` header, issue a request to the location defined in the `Location` header and then display the (HTML) response from the second request; a browser tool like CURL or Postman may not do all of that [^20]

 #### **Buffer**
 - memory allocated according to OS configuration and physical resources available to store data awaiting processing [^12]